Trial time

 With help from project partners Greenfleet and Arborline, we’ve already planted more than 11,000 seedlings into Nardoo Hills.

-Volunteers have helped us all but rid Nardoo Hills of wheel cactus (a noxious weed).
+Weed control volunteers have helped us all but rid Nardoo Hills of Wheel Cactus.
 We use a rather unusual technique – stabbing them with herbicide.

 A huge effort has also gone into controlling rabbits, whose population has been significantly reduced by warren mapping, control and monitoring.
 We must be vigilant to ensure numbers are kept under control.